janmir/aws-odtr/README.md

 # Time Record Automation
+## Overview
+:panda_face: This system is driven by a configuration file that contains all the instructions to be perfomed sequentially.
 ### Task Tracker Yeah :smiley:!
 - [x] Yaml schema read local.
 - [x] Yaml schema read S3 bucket.